 Prof. Dr. Kiene Brillenburg Wurth

-The Utrecht Platform for Creativity in Education (UPCE) brings together creativity researchers across the globe to enlarge our shared knowledge on creativity in education.
+The United Platform for Creativity in Education (UPCE) brings together creativity researchers across the globe to enlarge our shared knowledge on creativity in education.
 We aim to map the terrain, to deepen collaboration, and to transfer research findings to educational practice.

 Researchers from various perspectives will be connected to share their ideas, instruments, and findings.
 Additionally, we aim to establish sub-networks of researchers that will form the basis for future collaboration.
 Our conferences focusing on empowering creativity in education will enable both young creativity researchers and creativity experts to share their thoughts and to enrich their ongoing projects.